krebisz/DataAnalyser/Workspace Workflow.md

 Upload the Refresh Bundle to the existing ChatGPT workspace.

 Enter the refresh command:

-“Refresh workspace with the updated files.”
+Refresh workspace with the updated files.

 Wait for explicit confirmation:

-“Workspace successfully refreshed.”
+Workspace successfully refreshed.

 Proceed with development only after confirmation.